jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 **Command**: `npm run build:xml`

+>Use `npm run watch:xml` for automatically run the command above when required files were changed

 This tool will automatically generate the `GameData.XML` under `./(10)trymemode.stormmap/base.stormdata`, that will include all XML files in `./(10)trymemode.stormmap/base.stormdata/Mods`, which will scan through all its subdirectories.

 >Note: It **will ignore** any files that does not end with `.xml` (case insensitive) and **does not** validate whether the XML file is valid (syntax error, etc).
 TODO: Also validate XML syntax.